Blog

 Optimizing these systems requires careful planning and deep technical expertise, which not all of us have.
 DDN’s AI data intelligence platform is dedicated to those of us who are humbly non-technical and appreciate the simplified version of things from time to time.

-The Big Three
+Unlocking Full GPU Performance: The Big Three Components

-Your Engine is Stalling
+Overcoming Data Platform Bottlenecks: Your Engine is Stalling

 The most popular data platform architectures are NAS and NFS, which most providers use, including most of our competitors in the AI data platform space.
 Both originated and gained popularity around the 1990s and haven’t changed much since.

 Simplifying things, both NAS and NFS deliver data to GPUs sequentially, or in a straight line.
 This means that, for the GPU to process data, each piece of data must be delivered one after the other at the speed of the networking.
+This is where GPU direct storage can make a significant difference.

 Because GPUs are so fast, this often means that there is a waiting period between when the GPU processes a piece of data, and when the NAS or NFS platform delivers the next piece.
 In other words, our race car’s engine is stalling.